jkdrz/jdriz-projecteuler/README.md

 jdriz-projecteuler
 ==================

-my attempts at project euler problems in R
+my attempts at project euler problems in R. the code is likely to be ugly